Current Graduate Programming

 back to top

-Join other Cornell graduate students, postdocs, and TAs to discuss inclusive teaching strategies across disciplines.
-An opportunity for networking and interdisciplinary teaching discussions with faculty and colleagues from across campus.
+Join other Cornell graduate students, postdocs, and TAs to discuss how to document your teaching experiences and excellence.
+This conference is an opportunity to have small group conversations about compiling your teaching portfolio with faculty and to build community with colleagues from across campus.

 back to top